 Image © Pacific Press from GoodSalt.com

-Current lesson of the Hope Sabbath School class led by Pastor Derek Morris.
+You can view a discussion of the current lesson in the Hope Sabbath School class led by Pastor Derek Morris.
 (Adobe Flash Player version.)
-A Youtube version of the Hope Sabbath School “Discipling Spiritual Leaders” is below.
+A Youtube version of this week’s lesson at Hope Sabbath School is below.
 You can download the video, the MP3 audio, and the lesson outline from the HopeTV Sabbath School Site.
-You might want to bookmark the HopeSS Youtube channel.
+You might also want to bookmark the HopeSS Youtube channel.

 a.
 Ask class members to share a thought on what the most important point in this text is.

 b.
 Why didn’t the Scribes and Pharisees associate with the publicans and sinners?

 c.
 Personal Application: Are there certain people or groups of people that you choose [...]

 True repentance goes hand in hand with faith in Jesus as our only Savior.
 Jesus frequently talked about the need to believe in Him in order to receive His blessings.
 If you can believe, all things are possible to him who believes (Mark 9:23, NKJV).
 Faith is essential if we are to be saved.
 Satan knows that, which is why He makes every effort to keep us from believing (Luke 8:12).